-Do you also feel keema curry has an amazingly satisfying feeling; it is convenient to cook, and it is also very forgiving when you use it in any recipe.
-The Keema Matar is the most common Indian mince curry with its origin in India, and Pakistan.
+Do you also feel ground beef and pea curry has an amazingly satisfying feeling; it is convenient to cook, and it is also very forgiving when you use it in any recipe.
+The Keema Matar is the most common Indian mince and pea curry with its origin in India, and Pakistan.

 Keema means mince of any meat usually (beef, mutton, lamb, or chicken).
 It is also spelled as qeema, kheema by some.
 Matar means green pea.
 So when cook mince and peas in Indian style tomato and onion gravy, it is called keema matar.
 In winters, when fresh pea is plenty, it is a must-have in non-veg Indian homes.